Please God, Give Me Strength

 Are you willing to trust Him?

 You are my strength Lord.
-Thank you that I do not have to be strong because You are strong enough for me.
+Thank you that I do not have to be strong because You are mightily strong enough for me.
 Thank you that on the days that I am weak, Your strength is available to me, because You love me.
-Thank you that You are tried and tested, steady, faithful, gentle.
+Thank you that You are tried and tested, steady, faithful and gentle.
 Thank you that you keep me steady, strengthen me, train me, equip me, teach me and enlarge me.
 Thank you that Your right hand holds me strong, and that I will not slip because You are with me.